 Free Consultation from a Top-Rated Tax Attorney

-How can I apply for Chapter 7 Bankruptcy?
+How do I apply for Chapter 7 Bankruptcy?

-In order to file for debt relief under Chapter 7 of the U.S. Bankruptcy Code, you must qualify under the the Means Test.
-The Bankruptcy Attorney at Sheppard Law Offices can explain the Means Test, as well as all of your options, to you.
-If you don’t know where to turn, our bankruptcy attorneys have answered many FAQs about filing for Chapter 7 in Columbus.
+In order to file for debt relief under Chapter 7 of the U.S. Bankruptcy Code, you must qualify under the Means Test.
+The Bankruptcy Attorneys at Sheppard Law Offices can explain the Means Test to you, as well as all of your options.
+If you don’t know where to turn, our bankruptcy attorneys have answered many FAQs about filing with a Chapter 7 attorney in Columbus.

 In order to provide you with an explanation of how the means test works, you will need to know how many people make up your household.
 Next, you will need to calculate your household income by retrieving your last full 6 months worth of gross income.
 In order to qualify for Chapter 7 Bankruptcy protection, your annual gross household income must be less than a designated dollar figure calculated using IRS standards.
 Even in cases where the household income exceeds this threshold amount, we can complete an extended means test to determine whether you can still qualify for such Chapter 7 relief.